Saturday, November 16, 2024

 Where The Mangler falls apart is not in its ridiculous story of a possessed machine, but the manner in which it is told.
 This movie is all over the place.
 Characters jump to conclusions with very little evidence (Hunton and Mark are planning an exorcism of the machine well before we the audience are convinced they’re right) and others seem to change personalities for no clear reason (Lin Sue, played by Lisa Morris, has a run-in with the Mangler and, before you know it, has transformed from a sympathetic character exploited by Hunton into his cold-blooded accomplice).
 At times The Mangler is so ridiculous that I couldn’t help but feel Hooper and company missed the boat; this should have been a comedy instead of a straight-up horror movie.

 It’s hard to believe the man responsible for The Texas Chain Saw Massacre, Eaten Alive, Salem’s Lot and Poltergeist also turned out The Mangler.
 They should have run the script through that folder on the first day of shooting.
-A little mangling might have helped it make more sense.
+Some mangling might have helped it make a little more sense.

 Rating: 3.5 out of 10